 It's also healthier because it's safer.
 You're never trapped on a bus, subway or train car where someone could corner you or murder you.
 (I may watch too many horror movies.)
 When you're walking, you're free to escape any weird situation.
 You're free do whatever you want.
 Whenever you want.
 Whereever you want.
 Walking gives you your freedom.

 Walking is the natural speed that our brains have evolved to take in stimuli in our surroundings.
 Therefore, the faster you go, the less you notice, and the less you are actively living in your environment.
 Instead your over-stimulated neural network is just selecting the most important sensory input that you need to stay alive, and all the rest of the information, the details, information and nuances, go by unnoticed.

-Speaking of spandex, don't even get me started on cycling.
-Granted I travel light, very light, but I don't get why people want to worry about purchasing, owning, renting, servicing, transporting, parking or locking a bicycle, especially since they seem to get stolen all the damn time.
-But I think the biggest conundrum I have with cyclists is that I genuinely just don't understand why on earth they enjoy smashing their entire body weight down onto their genitals.
-I just can't.
+Speaking of spandex, don't get me started on cycling.
+Granted I travel light, very light, but I don't get why people worry about purchasing, owning, renting, servicing, repairing, transporting, parking or locking a bicycle, especially since they seem to get stolen all the damn time.
+But I think the biggest conundrum I have with cyclists is that I genuinely don't understand they enjoy smashing their entire body weight down onto their parts.
+Not ok!

 Just walk.
 It's literally easy as putting one foot in front of the other.

 "My grandmother started walking five miles a day when she was sixty.

 She's ninety-seven now, and we don't know where the hell she is."